WordPress

 Regular backups are your most critical safety net. — WPBeginner

-2. Security & Updates
+2. How do I handle Security & Updates for WordPress?

 • Update plugins first, themes second, core last.
 This staged approach reduces conflict risk.